 Zika Worries U.S. Health Officials

-The Aedes aegypti, which is the mosquito that transmits the Zika virus, is not usually found within northern parts of the United States.
+The Aedes aegypti, which is a mosquito that transmits mosquito-borne illnesses like the Zika virus, is not usually found within northern parts of America.
 Experts are now saying that this dreaded mosquito will soon be found there, and in growing concentrations throughout the entire United States.

 Present & Future Of Zika In The Americas